 The festival has been organised by four real ale enthusiasts to raise funds for the Oast centre restoration which is a registered charity.
 The Oast was acquired by Rainham & Wigmore Community Association in the early 1970s and was converted to open as the current community centre in 1978.
 Originally known as Wakeley's Oast the building was constructed in the 1890s and in use for drying hops until 1960s when it became disused.
 There are major works required to the building and the funds raised will help towards this essential maintenance

-As well as Kent beers and cider there are also soft drinks including local apple juice.
+As well as Kent beers, cider and wine there are also soft drinks.
 Various food stalls will be located in the Oast grounds to provide Kentish produce to help soak up the beer.

 The difficult bit for any festival - the guidelines to make it run smoothly!
 We've tried to make it straightforward so hopefully it makes an enjoyable event for everyone.
 We have food stalls raising funds for the Oast for when you get hungry and it's a beer festival so we can't allow other booze to be brought in